Play Development Team

 Our Play Development Team advocates for children’s play and support play in various ways throughout the county.
 We are based in Community and Voluntary Support Conwy (CVSC) and are funded through Families First.
 The Team offer support and mentoring to anyone interested in volunteering in play settings, volunteers are given the opportunity to access free training and many qualifications.

 National Playday is a UK wide celebration of children’s play.
-This year's playday will be held on Wednesday 7th August 2019 on Rydal Penrhos Playing Fields Brackley Avenue, Colwyn Bay.
+This year's playday was be held on Wednesday 7th August 2019 on Rydal Penrhos Playing Fields Brackley Avenue, Colwyn Bay.

 Numerous local organisations and council departments come together to plan National Playday in Conwy to ensure that a wide range of play opportunities are made available.

 Play opportunities include den building, rope swings, sand and water, messy play, cardboard box city, big bubbles, painting, boat building, junk modelling, cardboard city and much more.

 The focus of the events is on children directing their own play and adults are encouraged to allow play to continue without getting too involved.
 Children will have supervised access to tools, den building, mud and water play supervised by trained playworkers – but PLEASE expect them to get WET and MUDDY.

 National Playday is ‘open access’ meaning children can come and go as they please.
 Parents are advised to attend; under 8’s must be supervised.